Is your business ready to go global? We’re here to help.

 Tell us your shipping needs

-5 Reasons SMEs Should Tap Into Intra-Asia Trade
+5 Reasons Why SMEs Should Look To Intra-Asia Trade

 Whether times are tough or business is booming, Intra-Asia offers immense opportunities for the region’s SMEs and e-commerce operators to unlock new business growth.

 Asia has long been a world leader in regional integration, forging remarkable, ever-adapting networks in trade, investment and innovation.
-Despite the diversity of its people and culture, our region has positioned itself as a close-knit economy sharply focused on international business opportunities.
+Despite the diversity of people and culture, our region forms a close-knit economy sharply focused on international business opportunities.

-It’s those long-standing ‘inside Asia’ relationships that give this region the edge as business integration is progressing steadily and remained stable in 2020 despite the COVID-19 pandemic.
+It’s those long-standing ‘inside Asia’ relationships that give this region the edge.
 Looking closer to home for growth opportunities does have its advantages, especially in times of global uncertainty.

 1. Intra-Asia trade remains resilient

 Deepening intra-regional trade – where countries focus on cross-border commerce with neighboring countries rather than those on the other side of the world – now accounts for more than half of Asian trade.
-Since, the pandemic, strong regional trade has bolstered economic bounce-back, with Intra-Asia trade rising to the highest levels in three decades.
-According to recent figures, Asia Pacific’s GDP is expected to expand 4.6% in 2023, after growing 3.8% in 2022.
+After the pandemic, strong regional trade bolstered economic bounce-back, and Intra-Asia trade rose to the highest levels in three decades.

 Indian female business owners with laptop inside fabric warehouse